 Do you want to learn more about the Environmental Working Group rating system?
 Here is a resource on how to understand their rating system.

 So many soaps come in plastic packaging, causing stress to the environment.
 Our soap bars come in a recyclable paper unit carton, completely free from plastic, making this a great choice for the environment.

-Formulating our new Soap Collection has been a labor of love for the last few months.
-We are so excited to launch them, and we truly hope you love them as much as we do!
+Formulating our new Soap Collection has been a labor of love for the last few months, and we truly hope you love them as much as we do!